How to Change Login Screen Wallpaper in Ubuntu 22.04 | 22.10

 Thankfully, a graphical configuration tool ‘Login Manager Settings‘ is born to make the life easy.
 And, not only for Ubuntu, it also works for Fedora Workstation, and other Linux with GNOME 42+.

 1. First, press Ctrl+Alt+T on keyboard to open terminal.
-Then run command to install the daemon package:
+When it opens, run command to install libfuse2 package for AppImage support.

-Then, add executable permission in file properties dialog and finally run it to launch the tool:
+3. Then, add executable permission in file properties dialog and finally run the AppImage to launch the tool:

 Step 2: Change Login Screen Background

-After installed the tool, launch it.
+After launching the tool.
 In the first ‘Appearance’ tab, select either ‘Image’ or ‘Color’ as background type.

 Finally, you may either set a photo image or solid color as background of your login screen.
 And, click on “Apply” button to save the change.